-One should take caution not to boil the nests.
+One should take caution not to boil the nests directly, to prevent overheating.
 Place the bird’s nest bowl to be steamed or stewed.

 The Chinese call this procedure “double boiling” where the bowl is placed on a metal stand in a pot of water.
-You boil the pot of water that steams the bird’s nest bowl.
+You boil the pot of water that steams the soup bowl.

 How to Stew Bird’s Nest?

-- The water in the stewing bowl must cover the entire bird’s nest and other ingredients.
-The water level should not be more than 70% of the stewing bowl’s full height because the water level will rise during cooking.
+The water in the stewing bowl must cover the entire bird’s nest and other ingredients.
+The water level should not be more than 70% of the stewing bowl’s full height because the water level will rise during the boiling period.

-- Boil the pot of water (that is holding the stewing bowl of bird’s nest) and reduce the heat to a simmer.
+Boil the pot of water (that is holding the stewing bowl) and reduce the heat to a simmer.

-- The active ingredient, the “mitogenic stimulation factor”, gets active around 80 degrees celsius (176 Fahrenheit).
-The effectiveness will be lost if the nest is boiled directly at more than 80 degrees celsius.
+The effectiveness will be lost if the soup is boiled directly at more than 80 degrees Celsius.
 Hence, once the pot of water boils, reduce the heat and let it simmer.

 How Long Should I Boil Bird’s Nest?

-You only need 15 minutes for the bowl of bird’s nest to cook once the pot of water boils and is left to simmer.
+You only need 15 minutes for the bowl of bird’s nest to simmer once the pot of water boils.